Health Insurance for New Immigrants to Canada | Free Quotes

 Government Health Insurance Plans

 As a New Immigrant to Canada, you are entitled to receive Provincial Health Coverage in any province or territory across the country.
 This medical care card allows you to receive health care at any clinic or hospital without paying out of your own pocket for the services you require.
-However, if you happen to settle in Ontario, New Brunswick, Yukon, British Columbia or Quebec, there will be a 3-month waiting period before your government health insurance policy becomes effective.
+However, if you happen to settle in Ontario, New Brunswick, Yukon, Saskatchewan, British Columbia or Quebec, there will be a 2 or 3 months waiting period before your government health insurance policy becomes effective.

 In case you reside in one of the provinces mentioned above, you may want to purchase medical insurance for New Immigrants to protect yourself and your family from unnecessary health care costs resulting from a medical emergency.